-A \emph{Pisot number} is an algebraic integer greater than $1$, all of whose algebraic conjugates lie strictly inside the unit circle.
+Extend this to tiles by $\Phi(P_i+t):=\Phi(P_i)+\lambda t$, and extend to tilings by $\Phi(\{T_i\}):=\cup \Phi(T_i)$.
+As long as $\phi$ is primitive and aperiodic, $\Phi$ is a homeomorphism, see \cite{recog, solomyak}.
 We also recall the machinery of pattern-equivariant cohomology with rational coefficients from \cite{Kellendonk, KP, Sadun}.
-A tiling $\bT \in \Omega_\phi$ gives the real line the structure of a CW complex, with the vertices serving as 0-cells and the tiles serving as $1$-cells. \begin{definition} A rational $0$-cochain is said to be \emph{pattern-equivariant with radius $R$} if, whenever $x$ and $y$ are vertices of $\bT$ and the radius $R$ neighborhoods $\mathbf{B}_R[\bT-x]=\mathbf{B}_R[\bT-y]$, the cochain takes the same values at $x$ and $y$.
+A tiling $\bT \in \Omega_\phi$ gives the real line the structure of a CW complex, with the vertices serving as $0$-cells and the tiles serving as $1$-cells. \begin{definition} A rational $0$-cochain is said to be \emph{pattern-equivariant with radius $R$} if, whenever $x$ and $y$ are vertices of $\bT$ and the radius $R$ neighborhoods $\mathbf{B}_R[\bT-x]=\mathbf{B}_R[\bT-y]$, the cochain takes the same values at $x$ and $y$.
 A \ $0$-cochain is \emph{pattern-equivariant} if it is pattern-equivariant with radius $R$ for some finite $R$.
 Pattern-equivariant $1$-cochains are defined similarly -- their values on a $1$-cell depend only on the pattern of the tiling out to a fixed finite distance around that $1$-cell. \end{definition} If $\beta$ is a rational pattern-equivariant $0$-cochain, its coboundary, $\delta(\beta)$, is a rational pattern-equivariant $1$-cochain, and we define the rational first pattern-equivariant cohomology of $\bT$ to be the cokernel of the coboundary map $\delta$.
 A priori this would seem to depend on $\bT$, but this cohomology is the same for all $\bT \in \Omega_\phi$ and is isomorphic to $\check H^1(\Omega_\phi, \Q)$, see \cite{Kellendonk, KP, Sadun}.